Saketh06/AI-Projects/README.md

 The culmination of my enrollment in CS830, introduction to AI at the University of New Hampshire.
-As a graduate level project based course, no starter code was provided , this might have been my most expansive, and challenging, expierence in formal computer science.
+As a graduate level project based course, no starter code was provided , we were challenged to implement foundational AI concepts completely on our own.
 Below is the culmination of my time, a investigation into variants of Randomly Rapid Exploring Tree(RRT) Algortihims when using Dubins vehicles.
 This project was chosen to be presented at UNH's annual computer science symposium:
 [CSpres.pdf](https://github.com/user-attachments/files/17023205/CSpres.pdf)
 ![image](https://github.com/user-attachments/assets/cd05f3f7-1342-47c4-8556-ada8f83fc1df)